The green glow of dark-tainted earth.

 Outside the shield, Iliera appeared oblivious to the dangers all around her, both the ships on their attack run, and the violently deteriorating shield.
 She had one target in her sights and she wasn’t going to yield.

-Imonar took another swing and Iliera timed her dodge just right.
-She slammed her hooves down on his blade as it passed under her, propelling her higher into the air.
-She called upon all that was Light and Holy in the universe and released her shield so that she could grip her sword better with both hands.
+Limonar took another swing and Iliera timed her dodge just right.
+She slammed her feet down on his blade as it passed under her, propelling her higher into the air.
+She called upon the Luminary One and released her shield so that she could grip her sword better with both hands.

 She thrust her magical blade forward.

-The tip of the blade slid right between the demon’s eyes, pushed deeper and deeper by the momentum of her jump.
-She came to a stop with her face mere inches from Imonar’s giant left eye as it began to roll back in his head.
+The tip of the blade slid right between the Yunai’s eyes, pushed deeper and deeper by the momentum of her jump.
+She came to a stop with her face mere inches from Limonar’s giant left eye as it began to roll back in his head.

 He collapsed and she came crashing down with his lifeless body.